Understanding ‘Long Covid’

 Dysfunctional Breathing Patterns in long covid

-A high number of people presenting to Long Covid clinics have been found to have dysfunctional breathing, also known as a breathing pattern disorder.
+A high number of people presenting to long covid clinics have been found to have dysfunctional breathing also known as a breathing pattern disorder.

 During the acute phase of COVID-19, the body adapts to lung inflammation by changing how it breathes.
 This is normal.
 When the body is under stress from an illness, compensations take over to help fight the attack.
 When the illness passes the body should return to its normal state of wellness.
+With covid-19 the period of illness can typically be longer and accompanied by significant stress and lifestyle changes with the circumstances of the pandemic.
+When these factors persist a breathing pattern disorder can develop where the body doesn’t re-set itself once the illness has passed.

+A breathing pattern disorder is characterised by inefficient shallow breathing; it requires more energy, increases the heart rate, and can trap the body in a persistent state or chronic stress.
 Even after the virus is gone, the brain may stay "locked" into this emergency breathing mode, making even simple tasks like talking or walking feel exhausting.

 How Respiratory Physiotherapy Helps